Chinese Imperial Officials guān huàn

 Battling corruption

 Such a centralized and hierarchical system of government needed independent oversight.
 In China the judiciary is not independent from government so an unjust action made by the state could not be corrected in the courts.
 From the earliest days of control (Qin dynasty) a system of censors was introduced to perform this function of independent assessment and investigation.
 They formed a separate department of state: the ‘Court of Censors’ who oversaw justice and the work of other officials and even the Emperor.
-They were known as ěr mù guān ‘Ear and eye officials’ and wrote reports that were sent direct to the Emperor.
+They were also known as ěr mù guān ‘Ear and eye officials’ and wrote reports sent directly to the Emperor.

 The censors were often called upon to analyze disasters and help formulate future policies.
 There was a long history of officials trying to conceal calamities and using bribes to stop the true situation reaching the Emperor's attention.
-However it was often the case that the censor's criticisms came out long after the event and so had little value in quickly putting things right and it was a bold man to censor the actions of the Emperor as although the censor could not be put to death he could be demoted.
+However it was often the case that the censor's criticisms came out long after the event and so had little value in putting things right quickly and it was a bold man to censor the actions of the Emperor himself as although the censor could not be put to death he could be demoted.
 The head of the censors was the Yù shǐ dà fū or later Dōu chá yuàn.
 An official would only spend a short time as a censor and would not be appointed to his local region so he could act without bias to his family or friends.

 The Life of an Official in China